hlindberg/misc-puppet-docs/data-in-modules.md

 You can safely skip reading the armature text at this point.
 The questions about what armatures is, the relationship between ARM-9 and ARM-8 (the ideas ARM-9 is based on), and the rationale for the implementation, are answered in the [FAQ](#FAQ) at the end of this document.

+Please note that the first implementation is experimental - the purpose is to get early feedback.
+A number of issues have already been raised and solutions have been described.
+These issues are noted in this document.

 ### Main Features

 In short, Data in Modules does the following: